DreamworldSolutions/dw-input/README.md

 - validate - Call this to validate input.
 Returns false if value is invalid.

-- formattedValueGetter - This function invokes on blur.
-Returned  value by this will be set as a input's value. e.g. formattedValueGetter(value) {return value.toFixed(2)}

-- formattedValueGetter - This function invokes on focus.
-Returned value by this will be set as a input's value

 ## Theme
 Configure color of the icon using `--icon-fill-color` css variable.